caps-tum/sys-sage/docs/sys-sage_PAPI.md

 If $x$ is the value gained from an _ACCUM_ operation on CPU $a$ and $y$ is the sum of values of all CPUs in the relation that satisfy the above conditions, then the result $z := x + y$ is stored in an entry corresponding to CPU $a$.

-## Error Handling

-The error codes of PAPI have been adopted to maintain consistency.

 ## References